tunabelly/LetsMove/README.md

 LetsMove
 ========

-A sample project that demonstrates how to move a running Mac OS X application to the Applications folder.
+A sample project that demonstrates how to move a running macOS application to the Applications folder.

 ![Screenshot](https://raw.github.com/tunabelly/LetsMove/master/screenshot.png)